By Tim Lambert

 The Poor in Tudor Times

 In Tudor times there were thousands of people without jobs wandering around looking for work.
 There were also disabled beggars.
-There were also people who pretended to be mad or disabled in order to beg.
+Some people pretended to be mad or disabled to beg.
 Tudor governments tolerated people who were disabled begging.
 However, they did not tolerate able-bodied people without jobs wandering around.
 They saw such ‘sturdy vagabonds’ as a threat to law and order.
 Every man was supposed to have a master and stay in one place.
 Large numbers of people on the move without a master worried the authorities.
 They feared vagabonds were a threat to social stability and so they were dealt with very harshly.

 Since the 14th century, there had been laws against vagabonds but in 1530 a new law was passed.
 The old and disabled poor were to be given licenses to beg.
 However, anyone roaming without a job was tied to a cart in the nearest market town and whipped till they were bloody.
 They were then forced to return to the parish where they had been born or where they had lived for the last 3 years.

 A law of 1547 said that vagabonds could be made slaves for 2 years.
 If he ran away during that time he was branded and made a slave for life.
 This terrible law was abolished in 1550.
 Once again flogging was made the punishment for vagrancy.

 The Establishment of the Poor Law